Unseen Work: A Definition and Diagnostic for Complex Systems

 When it is done well, nothing happens.

-When it is not done, failure is sudden and attributed elsewhere.
+When it is not done, failure appears suddenly and is attributed elsewhere.

 The people carrying it are described as “resilient”, “committed” or “natural leaders”.